Koen-vdl/Conda-and-Bioconda-tutorial/Running_your_first_interactive_jobs.md

 conda activate shovill_env
 ```

-Before you run any software/pipeline, its important to first read through the software documentation to ensure you understand the different inputs, outputs, and analysis options.
+Before you run any software/pipeline, it's important to first read through the software documentation to ensure you understand the different inputs, outputs, and analysis options.
 Many bioinformatics programs have extensive documentation online, either through their GitHub or another website.
 The basic documentation for most tools can be accessed using the command-line help options which you can print to the screen with the `--help` option.
 You could take a quick look at the `shovill` documentation with:

 ```
 shovill --help